AstroTech-666/Analyzing-Overfishing-Trends/README.md

 ## 🌟 Project Overview

 Welcome to my first university project!
 Completed in November 2022, this project marks a major milestone where I dove deep into handling large-scale data.
-What better way to begin my data journey than by exploring the Sustainable Development Goals (SDGs) and their impact on our world?
+What better way to begin my data journey than by exploring the Sustainable Development Goals (SDGs) and their impact on our world.

-The goal?
-To tackle the pressing issues related to the SDGs, dive into publicly available data, and create an interactive story that answers key questions.
-For this project, I focused on SDG 14: **Life Below Water** and specifically examined overfishing — a critical issue threatening marine ecosystems globally.

 ### In the process, I developed key skills like: